Here’s how most budgets work:

 So you’re going to factor all your debt payments into your “get ahead” budget?

 Not good.
-So your first step is to save $1,000 for your emergency fund then focus on becoming debt free (not counting your mortgage).
+So your first step is to save $1,000 for your emergency fund then focus on becoming debt-free.

 So here’s the deal: